 In some companies, a career can take a hit when you are no longer “visible” in the office.
-I know I would have been unable to advance to a managerial position in one company where I worked remotely due to their engrained need for workers—particularly at the management level—to be seen at headquarters.
-It’s often a tradeoff the employee has to make.
+I know I would have been unable to advance to a managerial position in one company where I worked remotely due to their ingrained need for workers—particularly at the management level—to be seen at headquarters.
+It’s often a trade-off the employee has to make.

 Retrieved from http://uxpamagazine.org/remote-friendly-user-experience/